WIP

 artistic research in progress

 If oil became the “black gold” of the Caucasus by the century’s end, silk was its “white gold” at the beginning.
 In 19th-century Georgia, Russian imperial officials and European industrialists mobilized silkworms and imprisoned women to build a silk empire that could rival France and Italy.
-This research traces how sericulture (which was usually practised by Caucasian women at home) was transformed into a colonial infrastructure of soft power, where labor was gendered, bureaucratized, and aestheticized.
+This research traces how sericulture (which was usually practised by Caucasian women in domestic spaces) was transformed into a colonial infrastructure of soft power, where labor was gendered, bureaucratized, and aestheticized.
 Drawing on archival and material analysis, it repositions silk as a weapon of imperial governance.

 ‘Tatar man selling cocoons’, 1982, Caucasus , Tbilisi State Silk Museum Collection